Cook's Illustrated: Format

 Every issue includes a detailed equipment test, where a panel of users tries a variety of items such as knives, cutting boards or baking sheets.
 In the case of more expensive pieces of equipment, an overall winner as well as a "best buy" are selected.
 Both types of tests sort their results into four categories: Highly Recommended, Recommended, Recommended with Reservations, and Not Recommended.
 As with recipes, much space is devoted to explaining the selection and testing process, and any exceptions to the general conclusions.

 In addition to the featured test, most issues test a few other products with less detail, where the best and worst brands in each category are presented with a brief description of the products' highlights and drawbacks.
 The magazine also features a "Kitchen Notes" section, providing tips on completing common cooking chores, often relevant to the recipes in the issue; a "Recipe Update", in which the magazine provides variations on recipes from previous issues; "Quick Tips" submitted by readers; and "Notes from Readers", in which the magazine's editors respond to reader questions.
 Many issues also include a two-page spread illustrating details on a general method or task, such as "Mastering the Art of Stew" or "Stocking a Baking Pantry".

-Ratings and reviewsCook's Illustrated has come under fire for their unauthorized billing practices, difficulty canceling subscriptions and their practices of sending unrequested, automatic product shipments.
-The business currently has a Better Business Bureau rating of A+ although there are 119 complaints, 88 related to billing/collection issues and delivery issues.

-In 2008, Cook's Illustrated received widespread online backlash from bloggers who were sympathetic to Melissa, of "Alosha's Kitchen."
-The issue centered on the claim that Deborah Broide Publicity, the company that handles PR for Cook's Country, America's Test Kitchen, and Cooks Illustrated emailed Melissa and made erroneous claims concerning copyright violations.
-The company claims copyright on their recipes and refuses permission to reprint them, though copyright does not apply to simple sets of instructions such as recipes.
-One hundred twenty bloggers wrote letters of support for Melissa according to a post on the BlogHer website.